Review Notes for the Deep Learning Course

 Unknown Type 1 15

-The teacher was quite secretive about the last question, “As long as you listened in class, you could still score some points.”
+The teacher was secretive about the final question, “As long as you listened in class, you can still get some points.”

 • Master the stochastic gradient descent algorithm